MohammadTaseenKhan/CryptoInfoBD-Telegram-Bot/README.md

 ## 👥 Group Features

 CryptoInfoBD can be added to Telegram groups and provides group-oriented functionality.

-The bot maintains lightweight group activity information for features such as:

-* Group activity rankings
-* Launchpool notifications
-* Group statistics

 The `/leaderboard` feature can show active groups based on bot usage.